ucldc/ucldc-docs/docs/dams/metadata-model.md

                 No
             </td>
             <td class="confluenceTd">
                 URL reference to associated collections.
 The contents of the Collection field are <em>crucial</em> to how an object will appear in Calisphere.
 You will be able to define collections in the Collection Registry, which will assign each collection a unique URL.
 Populating an object's Collection field with this URL is how an object will be linked to a collection and displayed appropriately in Calisphere.
 In subsequent releases, this field will be integrated with the Collection Registry.
-For now, if you are adding new objects to the DAMS, please consult with <a href="mailto:ucldc@ucop.edu" class="notelink">ucldc@ucop.edu</a> and we can work with you to populate this field.
+For now, if you are adding new objects to the DAMS, please consult with us and we can work with you to populate this field.
             </td>
             <td class="confluenceTd">
                 https://registry.cdlib.org/api/v1/collection/10/<br/>